Bounce and Bella – the Origin Story

 Very simply, that is what Bounce and Bella is all about, dogs are part of the team, a much loved member of the family, and like you, we want the very best for our dogs – for them to grow up happy and healthy like the rest of the kids.

-So welcome to the Bounce and Bella, if you have any questions at all just let us know by hitting the 'contact' button at the top of the page or by contacting me direct at email@example.com
+So welcome to Bounce and Bella, if you have any questions at all just let us know by hitting the ‘contact’ button at the top of the page or by contacting me directly at firstname.lastname@example.org

 Why do we love dogs?